howtoclient/aws-kops-instalation/README.md

   - Paste the Load balancer URL you copied
   - Click Create
   - Repeat for `*.example.com` ( set Name = `*` )
+- Alternatively you can point your Domain to Cloud Flare and add the `A records` for `example.com` and `*.example.com` there.

 ## Conclusion and next steps
 This is the easiest way i found to setup KOPs based k8s cluster and configure it to work withing a short amount of time and with a minimal expenses.